 “We don’t perceive the climate, we perceive through the climate.”
 Tim Ingold

 In what ways does environmental awareness influence our perceptions?
-How does it change the practice of photography and its uses?
-The transmission of narratives or our relationship to landscapes?
+How does it change the transmission of narratives or our relationship to landscapes?

 Through my research I use many mediums such as installation, video, documentary, photography, painting, silkscreening, stencilling and event production.
 However, my work is mainly concerned with imagining the protocols from which all these forms emanate.
 For example, the records of the criteria for the photographic shoots that I produced at the outset of the project Les Vaches de Monsieur Yoshizawa (2014) testifying to the Fukushima disaster in Japan.
 Similarly, the Internet platform of exchanges on which the correspondences of Mémoires Contemporaines (2018) is based, which collects the criteria of anonymous people concerning the conservation of their digital images.
 Or the mapping principle of the project Strates (2020) that guided trips through the Grenoble Mountain Metropolis landscape, which resulted from a sensitive perception towards the atmosphere.
 These protocols allow other people to participate in the production of my works, which is the case for many of them, being the result of collaborations.
 The images I work with are either oﬀered to me or produced by me, without any distinction.
 The idea is to nourish my own practice through these exchanges and to encounter the diﬀerent uses of photography today.